atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 * [Index replication service is paused indefinitely](https://jira.atlassian.com/browse/JRASERVER-72125){.external}
 * [Automatic restore of indexes will fail ](https://jira.atlassian.com/browse/JRASERVER-62669){.external}

+!!!info "Indexing improvements"

-Please note that Jira is actively being worked on so that these issues are resolved in the coming releases.
+    Please note that Jira is actively being worked to address these issues in the coming releases.

 Although these issues are Jira specific, they are exasperated on account of the significantly reduced startup times for Jira when running in a Kubernetes cluster.
 As such these issues can have an impact on horizontal scaling if [you don't take the correct approach](../../userguide/resource_management/RESOURCE_SCALING/#scaling-jira-safely).